TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 This defines what is rendered in the frontend.

 PAGE is an object type.
-A good habit is to use :ts:`page` as the top-level object name for the content-page on a website.
+A good habit is to use :typoscript:`page` as the top-level object name for the content-page on a website.

-TYPO3 does not initialize :ts:`page` by default.
+TYPO3 does not initialize :typoscript:`page` by default.
 You must initialize this explicitly, e.g.::

     page = PAGE